ArcticStack/arcticstack/resources/documentation/vocabulary.rst

 One Iceberg is composed of one or multiple managements servers, **in charge of the same pool of nodes**.

-**BlueBanquise** support many kinds of configurations, but most common are:
+**ArcticStack** supports many kinds of configurations, but most common are:

 One iceberg configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^